FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 ### Lack of Built-in Security Mechanisms

 Another critical challenge associated with MQTT is the **lack of built-in security mechanisms** within the protocol itself.
-While MQTT can operate over secure transport layers such as TLS/SSL, the effectiveness of these protections hinges on proper implementation.
-Therefore, organizations must recognize the importance of configuring TLS/SSL correctly to ensure secure communications.
+While MQTT can use TLS to encrypt transmitted data, it does not do so by default.
+The effectiveness of these protections hinges on proper implementation; therefore, organizations must recognize the importance of configuring TLS/SSL correctly to ensure secure communications.

-Moreover, relying solely on secure transport layers is not enough.
-It becomes crucial to implement additional security measures, such as username and password authentication and access controls.
+Moreover, relying solely on secure transport layers is insufficient.
+It becomes crucial to implement additional security measures at different levels.
+For example, at the network layer, the use of firewalls, VPNs, and IPsec can help prevent intruders.
+At the application level, implementing username and password authentication along with access controls ensures that only authorized individuals can publish and subscribe to the broker.
 Selecting the right broker services is equally important, as many brokers offer essential security features that enhance overall protection.
 Additionally, continuous monitoring of network activity is vital to safeguard data integrity and prevent unauthorized access.

 Without these robust security measures in place, MQTT communications can become targets for potential breaches, exposing sensitive data and undermining operational efficiency.